Don't have a Library option in the Main Menu bar?

 The Media Tiles

-The top of the Library page contains both a search and a filtering option to help you find the content you are looking for.
+The top of the Library page contains both a search and a filtering option to help you find the media and/or collection you are looking for.
+These are described briefly below; see Finding Your Stuff for more detailed information if needed.

 - Type - Filter by the type of media you are looking for

-- Anyone - All content, regardless of owner.
+- Anyone - All items, regardless of owner/manager.
+This is the default.

 - Status - Filter by the status of the media

-- Shared - Media that has been shared with other users or published to a course.
+- Shared - Media that has been shared individually with other users, OR posted to an Echo360 course.
+It does not apply to collection media.

-- Not Shared - Media that has not been shared or is not currently published to a course.
-If you own the media, it means that this media ONLY resides in your library.
+- Not Shared - Media that has not been shared with any individual user, or is not currently posted to an Echo360 course.
+If you own the media, it means that this media ONLY resides in your library and in any collection it may have been added to.

 Publishing location filters

-- Course - Filter by content published to a specific Course.
+- Course - Filter for only media published to a selected course section.

 If you are an instructor or teaching assistant, you may also want to read Managing Media in Classrooms for information on publishing media directly to a class, and for working with the media already published there.